Pete McKee

 Pete McKee (born 1 February 1966) is a painter and commercial artist from Sheffield, England.
 He is a cartoonist for the Sheffield Telegraph's sports section.
 He has exhibited regularly around the North of England.
-Using bright colours his characters inhabit a world of working men's clubs, bingo halls and family trips to the seaside.
+Using bright colours, he depicts characters inhabiting a world of working men's clubs, bingo halls and family trips to the seaside.
 Football is also heavily featured in his work although he regularly depicts fans from both halves of the footballing divide in Sheffield: Sheffield United and Sheffield Wednesday, the team he himself supports.

 Biography

-Peter Robert McKee was born on 1 February 1966 in Sheffield to steelworker Frank McKee and Marjorie McKee (née Bullas) and grew up on a council estate in the Batemoor area of the city with two older brothers and one elder sister.
+Peter Robert McKee was born on 1 February 1966 in Sheffield to steelworker Frank McKee and Marjorie McKee (née Bullas).
+He grew up on a council estate in the Batemoor area of the city with two older brothers and one elder sister.
 His mother died of cancer when he was eight years old.

-Educated at Rowlinson Comprehensive School McKee's ambition was to go to art college however he ended up working in a factory.
-McKee instead was able to find a creative outlet through music (his current band is a ukulele group under the name of 'The Everly Pregnant Brothers') as well as designing logos and similar pieces of art although at the time his main focus was to try to find a record producer.
+Educated at Rowlinson Comprehensive School, McKee aspired to attend art college, but he ended up working in a factory.
+He was able to find a creative outlet through music, and by designing logos and similar pieces of art.
+During that time, his primary goal was to find a record producer, and he continues to pursue that goal today.
+He currently plays in a ukulele band named The Everly Pregnant Brothers.

-McKee started sending drawings to a Sheffield Wednesday fanzine for which they offered him £50.
-Encouraged by this McKee started drawing for the Sheffield Telegraph and continues to do so.
-McKee decided to concentrate on his painting in 2004 and began by painting with emulsion on MDF boards.
+McKee began his career as a published artist by sending drawings to a Sheffield Wednesday fanzine.
+They offered him £50 which encouraged him to start drawing for the Sheffield Telegraph.
+In 2004, McKee decided to concentrate on his painting, with a focus on emulsion on MDF boards.

-McKee opened his first London show, entitled ‘Lost Weekends’ in 2007 and has also exhibited in Birmingham and New York City since then.
-Subsequently, he was commissioned by Acme Studios to interpret characters from US TV shows The Simpsons, Family Guy and Futurama.
+In 2007, McKee opened his first London show, entitled 'Lost Weekends'.
+He has also exhibited in Birmingham and New York City since then and was commissioned by Acme Studios to interpret characters from U.S. TV shows, including The Simpsons, Family Guy and Futurama.

-In 2007 McKee was commissioned by Oasis guitarist Noel Gallagher to paint him as part of Gibson Guitar’s “Guitar Town” show.
-McKee painted a portrait of the guitarist onto a 10-foot fibreglass guitar which was displayed as part of the open air exhibition on London’s South Bank.
-In 2009 he created artwork for the Arctic Monkeys boxed set At the Apollo.
+In the same year, McKee was also commissioned by Oasis guitarist Noel Gallagher to paint him as part of Gibson Guitar's "Guitar Town" show.
+McKee produced a portrait of the guitarist on a 10-foot fibreglass guitar which was displayed as part of the open air exhibition on London's South Bank.
+In 2009, he created artwork for the Arctic Monkeys boxed set At the Apollo.

-In early 2010 McKee was invited to design a limited edition pair of Clarks Desert Boots, using the original style template.
-To celebrate the heritage of the original boot he created images featuring a group of Mods, for the men’s boot, and Modettes for the women's.
+In early 2010, McKee was invited to design a limited edition pair of Clarks Desert Boots, using the original style template.
+To celebrate the heritage of the original boot he created images featuring a group of Mods, for the men's boot, and Modettes for the women's.
 The boots were sold in selected Clarks stores, specifically in Paris, New York and Japan.